 Similarly, it’s tempting to think we should know words for every situation.
 We want to be able to go to the doctor and explain our conditions.
 We want to be able to understand the most authentic recipe possible for a special dish so we can make it at home.

 The answer: avoid the language learning mistake of trying to learn everything.
 Adopt an 80-20 approach to learning where you ruthlessly discard things you don’t need to learn until much later (see learn to speak fluently faster with easier words).
 Learn to describe words rather than learning them.

 The very first words I encourage you to NOT learn are words about grammar and linguistics.
 Teachers all seem keen to teach these.
 Don’t learn words like “past tense”, “passive voice”, “conjugation” or even “noun”.
 I guarantee if you ask ten English (or any language) speakers what these are, they’ll struggle to give a clear definition anyway!

 There are many more language learning mistakes to come.
-We’re looking forward to it, because they’re mistakes we can help others avoid.
+We’re looking forward to it, because they’re mistakes that we can help others avoid.

 If there’s anything you want to share, comment below or send us a note.